cubefs/cubefs_blog/blog/README.md

         coverUrl: '/images/cover/security_audit_cover.jpg',
         desc: 'CubeFS is happy to announce the completion of its third-party security audit.
 The audit was conducted by Ada Logics in collaboration with the CubeFS maintainers, OSTIF and the CNCF.', },
+      {
+        title: 'Play with object storage',
+        filePath: 'news/play_with_object_storage',
+        date: '2024-05-24',
+        author: 'CubeFS',
+        coverUrl: '/images/cover/play_with_object_storage.png',
+        desc: 'Through this article, users are familiar with the configuration of CubeFS object gateway and how to access object resources through the open source Amazon S3 command line tool s3cmd.', },
     ]
   },
   {